 Students will be allowed to address the ARC on the day of the Appeals Meeting.
-The ARC will review appeal, and the Office of the Registrar will notify the student of the outcome of the appeal via email by Wednesday of the first week of the new term.
-A student wishing to meet with the Dean, or designee, regarding the ARC decision may make an appointment for Thursday of the first week of classes.
-The Dean's, or designee's decision is final and is not subject to any further appeal.
+The ARC will review the appeal, and the Office of the Registrar will notify the student of the outcome of the appeal via email within one (1) business day after the appeal is reviewed.
+A student wishing to meet with the Dean, or designee, regarding the ARC decision may request an appointment.
+The Dean, or designee, may overturn or uphold the ARC's decision.
+The Dean's, or designee's, decision is final and is not subject to any further appeal.